AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

 academic videos.
 While not all videos need a face cam, audio narration is always a nice thing to have.

-**Audio:** I am currently in the process of learning more about audio equipment.
-Stay tuned! :)
+**Audio:** I recently purchased a FiFine T669 USB microphone kit, and I am currently in the process of evaluating it.
+So far, I am very happy with it, especially considering the C$95 price tag (microphone, boom arm, and pop filter).
+Stay tuned for more details! :)

-**Video:** I have recently purchased a [Logitech Brio](https://www.logitech.com/en-ca/products/webcams/brio-4k-hdr-webcam.960-001105.html) webcam, after getting tired of my old 720p Macbook camera.
+**Video:** I bought a [Logitech Brio](https://www.logitech.com/en-ca/products/webcams/brio-4k-hdr-webcam.960-001105.html) webcam, after getting tired of my old 720p Macbook camera.
 While quite pricey, at C$250+tax in February 2021, it is still much cheaper and easier to set up than a dedicated DSLR, while still offering 60FPS 1080p recording, 30FPS 4k, as well as HDR.
 I've recorded a few videos with it so far, and the footage quality is very good.

 <!--
 That being said, it's still a little frustrating that we only get 30FPS 4k with